systopia/de.systopia.xcm/docs/api.md

 `getorcreate` and `createifnotexists` for the `Contact` entity, which both perform similar functions:

-- `getorcreate` *always* returns a contact.
+- `getorcreate` *always* returns a contact ID.

-- `createifnotexists` returns an array with the contact and whether it had to be created.
+- `createifnotexists` returns an array with the contact ID and whether it had to be created.
 It also has an option that prevents creating a contact if one cannot be found.